Rachel Warrington: Lewis Warrington

-Her son enlisted in the United States Navy and became commander of the Peacock.
-On April 29, 1814, he commanded the ship and forced the surrender of the Epervier, a British brig off of Cape Canaveral.
-A year later, he captured four large British merchant vessels.
-On June 30, 1815, the Peacock captured the British brig Nautilus.
+Her son enlisted in the United States Navy and became commander of the Peacock, serving in the War of 1812.
 He reached the position of commodore in the Navy, the highest position at the time.
 He was awarded a gold medal by the United States Congress, and a "presentation sword" by the Commonwealth of Virginia, the highest military awards at that time.